Perilous Times Shall ComeMay 10, 2019

 Few people would question that we are living in dangerous and treacherous times.
 Especially for people without God, the last decades have brought fear and terror into the hearts of people around the world.
 Regardless of where you live — whether in the United States, Europe, Asia, or the former Soviet Union — people have been rudely awakened to the truth that the world is no longer the place it used to be.

 This is definitely a different age, far removed from the world many of us remember as children.
 Even today it is difficult to imagine how things could have spiraled out of control so quickly; however, nearly 2,000 years ago when the apostle Paul wrote the book of Second Timothy, the Holy Spirit spoke through him to alert us that such a day would come.
-By the inspiration of the Spirit, Paul wrote, “This know also, that in the last times, perilous times shall come” (2 Timothy 3:1).
+By the inspiration of the Spirit, Paul wrote, “This know also, that in the last days perilous times shall come” (2 Timothy 3:1).

 The word “know” in this verse is a translation of the Greek word ginosko.
 The word ginosko is a common word that is normally translated knowledge.
 In this verse, Paul used ginosko in the present imperative tense, which means this message is something so critical that it must be known, must be recognized, and must be acknowledged.
 Whatever the Holy Spirit is about to say, it is so important that hearing it is not optional — it MUST be known and understood.